steventongsf/whitespace-formatter-maven-plugin/README.md

 * provide a way to add more formatting options in the future
 * Remove trailing whitespace and tabs

+A sample client has been provided to illustrate how to use the plugin under client/pom.xml

 #Releases

 ## Release 1.0.0